Ibanez: Discontinued guitars

+Bass guitars

 SR (Soundgear) Series

 Middle-class model range in the new millennium, though it included expensive high-end and top-of-the-line Japanese models in the late 1980s and 1990s.
 Later top offerings were branded as Signature and SR Prestige models for clearer segmentation, and all non-Prestige model production moved outside Japan.
 Current models from the SR250 and up feature soap bar-style humbuckers with active EQ.

 SR Prestige

 High-end versions of the Ibanez Soundgear (SR-5004/5/6 & SR-4004/5/6) Bass Guitars made in Japan using exotic woods and high-quality custom Bartolini pickups & new "PWC-III" Power Curve III 3-band EQ with EQ bypass switch to bypass the electronics and take the bass signal directly from the pickups to the output jack.
 All Japanese-built current production models are in the Prestige series.